 The second and third one I purchased were one step up in quality and measurements.
 They recorded the indoor and outdoor temperatures, the rainfall, the wind speed and direction, the humidity inside and out and the barometric pressure.
 In addition, they made some vague predictions about what was likely to happen next.
 As you would expect without the processing power of the Bureau of Meteorology, they rarely got the predictions right, but since I purchased it for the other functions, that didn’t matter.

 Like the first one, they had an indoor unit and an outdoor unit and wirelessly connected the two together.
 The indoor unit had a USB port for connecting to a computer and some software was supplied that worked adequately on a PC.
 As I had a Mac, that didn’t help, so I purchased Weather Snoop software which gave a more logical display, and worked well.

 The second one worked well for around 2 years but over time, more and more bits stopped working on the outdoor.
 One of the wind vanes fell off the anemometer so the wind speed went missing.
 I could buy a replacement wind vane but the price was just too much.
-Unfortunately the bearing that was part of the mounting for the wind direction pointer got rather stiff so any likelihood of it working well had gone missing.
+Unfortunately the bearing that was part of the mounting for the wind direction pointer got rather stiff so any likelihood of it working well had gone anyway.
 I continued to use that unit for another 12 months and ignored the wind readings altogether.
 They really weren’t of much use anyway because the wind direction and speed in my backyard were all over the place due to the trees in the yard.
 Then it stopped transmitting reliably to the indoor unit, so I purchased a replacement unit which I though was identical to the first one under the theory that I could use the parts to get one working at least.
 That turned out to be correct for the physical parts but the outdoor transmitter used a different frequency so the old indoor unit was never able to receive the information from the new outdoor unit.